 This tool has been developed to assist teams in identifying students who may be appropriate candidates to receive the accommodation for text-to-speech or Human Reader/Human Signer for the ELA reading passage portions of the WY-TOPP summative assessment.
-This accommodation requires an IEP or 504 Plan.
-This tool only serves as guidance to determine if the student's disability qualifies for this support.
+This accommodation must be documented in the IEP or 504 Plan as an assessment accommodation.
+This tool provides guidance to determine if the student's disability qualifies for this support.

-WISER ID:
+Student: WISER ID: School: District:

-District: